billwuqin/network-incident/draft-feng-opsawg-incident-management.md

 Benoit Claise, Oscar Gonzalez de Dios, Adrian Farrel, Mahesh Jethanandani, Balazs Lengyel, Bo Wu, Qiufang Ma, Haomian Zheng, YuanYao for their valuable comments and great input to this work.

+--- back

+# Changes between Revisions
+   v03 - v04

+   *  Update incident defintion based on TMF incident API profile specification.

+   *  Update use case on Multi-layer Fault Demarcation based on side meeting discussion and IETF 119 session discussion.

+   *  Update section 5.1 to explain how network incident is generated based on other factors.

+   *  Add one new use cases on Security Events noise reduction based on Situation Awareness.

+   *  Other Editorial changes.

+   v02 - v03

+   *  Add one new use cases on Incident Generation.

+   *  Add reference to Precision Availability Metric defined in IPPM PAM WG document.

+   v01 - v02

+   *  A few Editorial change to YANG data models in section 8.

+   *  Add some text to the model design overview.

+   *  Revise sample use cases section to focus on two key use cases.

+   *  Motivation and goal clarification in the introduction section.

+   v00 - v01

+   *  Modify the introduction.

+   *  Rename incident agent to incident server.

+   *  Add the interworking with alarm management.

+   *  Add the interworking with SAIN.

+   *  Add the relationship with RFC8969.

+   *  Add the relationship with observation timestamp and trace context.

+   *  Clarify the incident identification process.

+   *  Modify the work flow of incident diagnosis and resolution.

+   *  Remove identities and typedefs from ietf-incident YANG module, and create a new YANG module called ietf-incident-types.

+   *  Modify ietf-incident YANG module, for example, modify incident- diagnose rpc and incident-resolve rpc.